 - Scratch coding helps kids develop their creative skills.

 Kids can use Scratch to code their own interactive stories, animations, and games.
-In the process, they learn to think creatively, reason systematically, and work collaboratively — harnessing the essential 21st-century skills.
+In the process, they learn to think creatively, reason systematically, and work collaboratively — harnessing essential 21st-century skills.

 Codingal motivates kids to bring their imagination to life by engaging in Scratch course activities individually and in groups.
-Let kids explore their interests and grow; as a result, becoming better prepared for the future and all it holds!
+Let kids explore their interests and grow; as a result, they become better prepared for the future and all it holds!
 Try a free class and get started on the perfect pathway for kids to explore and learn coding with Scratch.